JNRowe/jnrowe-misc/doc/maintenance.rst

 a wrapper that executes any taks whose name begins with ``gen-``, and doesn't need to be manually updated for new generators.

+``check``
+'''''''''

+This task runs all the defined checks for the repository.
+It is simply a wrapper that executes any task whose name ends with ``-check``, and doesn't need to be manually updated for new checks.

 ``clean``
 '''''''''